-Permanent displays in the Heritage Centre include Ventnor’s development as a Victorian resort, the story of some of the shipwrecks off our coast including the loss of HMS Eurydice in 1878, an exhibition on Steephill Castle, and working models of Ventnor’s two railways – Ventnor Station (closed in 1966) and Ventnor West (closed in 1952).
+Permanent displays in the Museum include Ventnor’s development as a Victorian resort, the story of some of the shipwrecks off our coast including the loss of HMS Eurydice in 1878, an exhibition on Steephill Castle, and working models of Ventnor’s two railways – Ventnor Station (closed in 1966) and Ventnor West (closed in 1952).

 Current displays include: